ArrisLee/SkyKiwiAutoReply/README.md

 # SkyKiwiAutoReply
-A tiny chrome plugin to auto reply threads on Skykiwi BBS
+A tiny chrome plugin to auto reply threads on Skykiwi BBS (Discuz!
+X2)

 # Installation
 * Download or clone the repository/directory